andreamazzitelli/checkBin/doc/Second Delivery/Technology.md

 <img src="../../img/loadCell+Amplifier.jpg" width="200">

 To detect anomalies in the data read by ultrasonic sensors we use a load cell.
 Together with statistics based on gathered data we can compare the occupied volume in the bin and the weight to understand if there is an anomaly in the ultrasonic measure.
-When the weight is above the maximum threshold (with a 20% margin) the bin is set to be emptied but it is not closed.
-When the measured weight is below the estimated weight for the current fill level (with a 20% margin) the bin is not closed even if the fill level would imply so.
 To estimate the weight based on the ultrasonic measure and to estimate the maximum weight, the following parameters must be set in the main.h file: height of the bin in cm, base area of the bin in square meters, waste type (plastic, metal, glass, paper, food, mixed).

 To convert the value read from the load cell into grams we tested it using different weights.
 We then analyzed the measurements and discovered a linear pattern.
 Consequently to convert the value returned from the load cell we must subtract it from the base value (8500 in our case) and divide it by 0.104.